We Know What You're Up To

-We Know What You're Up To is the debut studio album by Rogue Traders.
+We Know What You're Up To is the debut studio album by Australian band Rogue Traders.
 It was released by Vicious Grooves, Virgin in Australia on 5 May 2003 (see 2003 in music).
 After disappointing sales and poor publicity, Rogue Traders was dropped from the label.
 "One of My Kind" became a Top 10 hit in Australia, the band's first hit anywhere in the world.